IgnZion/VardenCore/README.md

 # VardenCore
-This is the old varden core for anyone wanting to make a server I did not code this
+This is the old varden core for anyone wanting to make a server/n I did not code this